SohWaiHeng/engg1340project/README.md

     i.
 There will be a set amount of elixir given to the player in every single round.
 In round 1, the player will have one elixir, in round 2, the player will have 2 elixirs, and so on.
 (The maximum number of elixirs given is 10, so even if the game has exceeded 10 rounds, the player will only get 10 elixirs)

 	ii.
-An elixir is used to perform a single action in each round.
+Elixir is used to perform actions in each round.
+Different action requires different amount of elixir.

 	iii.
 The player or AI is randomly chosen to start the game.